Prit04/RHUL-Final-Year-Project/diary.md

 ### 27/3/2025
 I focused on rewiring the death screen to fit the current system, it works fine and intended.
 I am now wokringg on a new feature which is where chests and potions spawn dynamically in the dungeon to aid exploration and to help the player health and get more score.
 <br /> <br />I have managed to implement some kind of working chest system, they spawn randomly and in different rooms but there is a bug where they are spawnining outside the rooms.
-But they work as intended, when th eplayer interacts it addds to their score.
+But they work as intended, when the player interacts it addds to their score.
 Now its time to work on the health potion.

+### 28/3/2025
+I worked on getting a proper score system in place.
+I updated the HUD to display both the current score and the high score, and after a bit of trial and error, I got it to save the high score to a file on death.
+I ran into a weird issue where the high score kept resetting when I pressed retry, but I eventually figured it out by saving the score before reloading the scene.
+I tested thoroughly by setting  a high score, beating it to see if it updated, and got a lower one to see if it wasnt replaced, then tested by exiting to main menu and playing again to see if it was still there.